-With the ever-increasing competitions and demands in life, a child’s family, school and society, as a whole, expect too much from the child.
-While it is important to excel in schools, sports, social activities and in other aspects of life, those children should be shielded from the mounting pressures by maintaining a balance in their life.
-Otherwise, the expectation would act as a boomerang and hamper the development of a child.
+With the ever-increasing competitions and demands in life, a child’s family, school and society expect too much from the child.
+While it is important to excel in schools, sports, social activities and other aspects of life, those children should be shielded from the mounting pressures by maintaining a balance in their life.
+Otherwise, the expectation would act as a boomerang and hamper their development.

 The world has become far more competitive than ever before and this is causing stress on young children as well.
-For instance, I did not have to compete with anyone to get admitted to my primary school but my nephew had to take an entrance exam to get enrolled in the same school, and just one in every twelve applicants was successful.
-Besides, we had plenty of time to enjoy in schools while this is different for today's young pupils.
-They attend classes, take extra coaching, go to music and art schools and read many books and all these activities are meant to fulfil their parents' dream and school's expectations.
-Parents want their children to be top scorers in school, math geniuses, as well as great soccer players and renowned artists.
+For instance, I did not have to compete with anyone to get admitted to my primary school, but my nephew had to take an entrance exam to get enrolled in the same school, and just one in every twelve applicants was successful.
+Besides, we had plenty of time to enjoy ourselves and play in school; while this is different for today's young pupils.
+They attend classes, take evening coaching, go to music and art schools, and all these activities are meant to fulfil their parents' dreams and the school's expectations.
+Today's parents want their children to be top scorers in school, math geniuses, as well as great soccer players and renowned artists.
 The problem is that it is not a rational and practical expectation but those expectations create more pressure on young minds.
 Moreover, the commercialisation of products which targets young children is another problem we need to address as they also create stress on our children.

-To conclude, children today are being pushed beyond their limits to achieve academic, social and professional success, and this has unfathomable negative consequences.
+To conclude, modern children are being pushed beyond their limits to achieve academic, social and professional success, and this has unfathomable negative consequences.
 Parents and teachers should find the hidden talent of a child, not try to make them something they are not meant to be.